 Michael S. Smith (Facebook): yes, first don’t make resolution, set goals with five steps to each goal in what you’ll do to achieve them.

-Sarah Johnson (Facebook): I set very realistic goals/resolutions for 2012.
+Sarah Johnson (Facebook): I set very realistic goals/resolutions.
 I’ve started typing my list and I’m going to put one copy on the fridge, one on a mirror in my bedroom, and keep one taped on the inside cover of my daily planner!
 Most of my resolutions are fitness oriented so I need frequent reminders to stick with the program!